 As opposed to a simple scrolling mechanism, where the user has to go through hundreds of unnecessary results, chatbot based support can take a user directly to what they’re searching for, without the static noise of pointless substitutes.

-One of our most favorite people, not simply limited to the tech world, is Joshua Browder.
+One of our most favorite chatbot from five types of chatbot series, not simply limited to the tech world, is Joshua Browder.
 You may have never heard of him, but if you’re interested in chatbots, I highly doubt you’ve never heard of his contributions to conversational automation.
 See, Joshua is the founder of the now infamous DoNotPay bot, code that helped give the legal world a much-needed defibrillation.